When are you open?

 I’m slammed at work.
 If I miss a class am I allowed to make it up?

-Yes!
-Just give us advanced notice and you may schedule a make up class within a week.
-Your missed class can be made up during any other scheduled class that has an open wheel.
-If you need to miss your very first class, it may be best to reschedule you for another session so you don’t miss out on learning the basics.
+For our One-Time Classes, we ask any changes be made 5 days before the class you registered for.
+This allows us time to re-book the wheel.
+For our weekly classes, give us advance notice if you need to cancel one of your classes.
+Your first missed class can be made up with similar class on a different day if it has an open wheel.
+If you need to miss your very first class, it may be best to reschedule you for another session so you don’t miss out on learning the basics - but we ask 5 days notice if you plan on changing.

 What clothes should I wear?